Getting started

 - The change takes effect immediately.

-- Monitor the cache performance metrics to see the impact.
+- Monitor the cache performance metrics to see how actual performance compares to projections.

 In either mode, you can create override rules for specific queries or tables: